openmopac/mopac/README.md

 ## Interfaces

 While MOPAC is primarily a self-contained command-line program whose behavior is specified by an input file, it also has other modes of operation, some of which only require the MOPAC shared library and not the executable.
+Note that API calls to the MOPAC library are not thread safe.
+Each thread must load its own instance of the MOPAC library, such as by running independent calling programs.

 ### MDI Engine